I. Introduction

 B. Community Engagement and Equity-Centered Approaches

-Incorporating local knowledge and practices not only enhances the relevance of data but also builds trust between disaster response agencies and communities.
-This engagement leads to tailored interventions that address unique community needs and challenges.
+1. Importance of Community Engagement: Incorporating local knowledge and practices enhances the relevance of data and builds trust between disaster response agencies and communities.
+Effective face-to-face engagement strategies foster a sense of ownership and lead to tailored interventions that address the unique needs of specific communities.

 C. Regulatory Landscape for Data Sharing